-I have been a Registered Migration Agent for more than ten years, and know too well the consequences that poor visa decisions have to clients, their businesses and their families.
+I have been a Registered Migration Agent in Sydney for more than ten years.
+As a result, I am familiar with the consequences that poor visa decisions have to visa applicants and their families.

-It is a matter of time before I hear from this person again, as tends to happen when poor decisions fail to achieve the desired outcome.
-More often than not, these individuals return with tales of hardships, money lost and false expectations that were never readched.
-Some individuals have found themselves on the wrong side of the law, in jail and even banned from Australia!
+It is a matter of time before I hear from this person again.
+This is common practice when it is inevitable that poor visa decisions fail.
+Poor visa decisions are linked with tales of hardships, money lost and false expectations that were never met.
+In the past, I have encountered individuals who were charged with a criminal offence, in jail and banned from Australia!

 How many Migration Agents are there in Sydney?

-Recently, I was looking for ways to improve the delivery of my service to my clients and happened to identify a surprising fact.
-There are 1,372 Migration Agents in Sydney.
-There is an army of 1,372 Registered Migration Agents in this beautiful city who love their job and welcome the opportunity to help you succeed.
+There is an army of 1,372 Migration Agents in Sydney who love their job and welcome the opportunity to help you succeed.

 To find out how many Migration Agents there are in Sydney, I used the ‘Find an Agent’ service on the website for the Office of the Migration Agents Authority.

-Firstly, your Registered Migration Agent should have a desire to help you succeed.
+Your RMA must have the desire to help you succeed.

-Some of my recent successes with the Partner visa include –
+Some of my recent success with the Partner visa include –

-- APPROVED: Partner visa on De Facto Grounds for a couple who have NEVER lived together.
+- APPROVED: Partner visa on De Facto Grounds for a couple who never lived together.

-- APPROVED: Waiver of the 8503 No Further Stay visa condition for a South African client, opening the pathway to a valid onshore Partner visa application.
+- APPROVED: Waiver of the 8503 No Further Stay visa condition for a South African client.
+The waiver approval created a pathway to a valid onshore Partner visa application.

 - APPROVED: Onshore Partner visa approved for a client who did not hold a substantive visa for more than 28 days before their application was made.
 This required the client to satisfy a complex requirement under schedule 3 of the Migration Regulations.

-- APPROVED: Onshore Partner visa approved for a client who became unlawful after he neglected to renew his student visa because he was preoccupied with his University studies.
+- APPROVED: Onshore Partner visa approved for a client who became unlawful after he failed to renew his student visa.

 The current processing time for the Subclass 820 visa is 21 – 25 months. whereas the processing time for the second stage (Permanent) visa is 19 – 39 months, and

 (Note – the timeframes quoted above are based on processing time data published by the Department of Home Affairs on 25 January 2019.
 You can verify current processing times at any time for yourself by visiting https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-processing-times/global-visa-processing-times)

 Registered Migration Agents are identified by their MARN, which stands for ‘Migration Agents Registration Number.’
-Registered Migration Agents are required by law to provide their MARA registration details on all advertising material.
+A migration agent is required by law to provide their MARN registration details on all advertising material.

-The MARN which has belonged to me for the last 10+ years is 0851787.
-You can verify my registration details on the website for the Office of the Migration Agents Registration Authority.
+The MARN which has belonged to me for more than ten years is 0851787.
+You can verify my registration details on the website for the Migration Agents Registration Authority.

 Why is the Migration Agents ‘MARN’ relevant?

-What’s the ‘secret’?
-Well, the first two digits of a Migration Agent’s MARN (Migration Agents Registration Number) represent the year the agent was first registered.
-My MARN starts with ’08,’ which means I was first registered in 2008.
-More specifically, I was first registered in September 2008!
+The first two digits of a Migration Agent’s MARN (Migration Agents Registration Number) represent the year the agent was first registered.
+The MARN linked to my registration starts with ’08,’ which means I was first registered in 2008.
+More specifically, I was first registered as a Migration Agent in September 2008!

-Fast forward to today’s date, and I have more than ten years (closing in on 11) of proven experience as a Registered Migration Agent.
+Today, I have more than ten years of experience as a Registered Migration Agent where I have –

-- I’ve won cases in the Tribunal that were previously refused because of the client’s DIY effort.
+- Won cases in the Tribunal that were previously refused because of the client’s DIY effort.

-- I’ve dealt with onshore cases.
+- Dealt with onshore cases.
 I’ve lodged offshore applications to the UK, Middle East, Europe, Asia, and the Americas.

-- I have clients who have been married, divorced and have sought my help TWICE within this period.
+- Served clients who have been married, divorced and have sought my help TWICE within this period.

-- I’ve had clients return to Australia after being forcibly deported.
+- Helped clients return to Australia after being deported.

-- I’ve provided assistance to unauthorized boat arrivals in detention facilities around Australia.
+- Participated in the IAAAS scheme, where I provided my service to detainees in immigration detention facilities around Australia.

-- I’ve acted for a diverse range of clients ranging from individuals to small and large businesses in Australia and overseas.
-I’ve lodged visa applications for celebrities, sporting professionals and listed companies in Australia and abroad.
+- Assisted a diverse range of clients who individuals businesses in Australia and abroad.
+These include visa applications for celebrities, sporting professionals and public companies.

-I’ve taken the MARA website search results one step further.
-My curiosity got the better of me, and I wanted to find out how many Registered Migration Agents have a MARN that start with 18, 17, etc. I wanted to know how many Registered Migration Agents had less than ten years of experience.
-I did not want an estimate; I wanted an exact figure.
+I wanted to know how many Registered Migration Agents in Sydney have less than ten years of experience.
+I did not want an estimate, I wanted an exact figure.

 It did not take very long to find an answer to my question.
-The MARA Register of Migration Agents allows you to search for an agent using only their ‘MARN.’
+The Register of Migration Agents allows you to search for an agent using their ‘MARN.’

 I’ve replicated this process for MARN’s beginning with 08 – 17.
 My findings are summarised in the table below –

-The data I’ve revealed confirms that 62.5 percent of Migration Agents in Sydney have less than 5 years of experience.
+This data suggests that 62.5 percent of RMA’s in Sydney have less than 5 years of experience.

-Nationwide, the results were consistent with the above and confirmed that 65.19 percent of Migration Agents had less than ten years experience, and 48 percent were at the level of 5 years or less.
+Nationwide, the MARA search results confirm that 65.19 percent of Migration Agents have less than ten years of experience.
+48 percent of Migration Agents have five years of experience or less.